iterative/ldb-resources/documentation/Command-summary.md

 `--preview [integer]`

 Preview dataset instantiates data objects passing a specific lambda (for example, downscaling size for images).
-Has no effecgt if the storage does not support object lambdas or code access points not configured.
+Has no effect if storage does not support object lambdas or code access points not configured.

 # COMMIT